 Anna is an experienced Youth Worker with more than 12 years experience and more recently with youth employment programs in both The UK and Australia.
 Anna has worked with hard to reach and challenging young people, including those with acute mental health diagnoses and corrective services.
 With experience mentoring young people she has aimed to address youth unemployment in some of the most challenging areas of the UK and Sydney.
 Anna is driven to achieve positive outcomes always focussing on the needs of young people with a determination to overcome any barrier to employment.
 With a commitment to empowering young people she is big on providing practical support and helping young people dream bigger about their future.

 Josh Collier – Youth Support Worker

-On the court, Josh is a former Waratah League Championship player and Sydney Uni Elite Athlete Program scholarship holder, having been awarded a Sydney University ‘Blue’ award for basketball in 2014.
-Josh is also a passionate coach having over 10 years experience in elite high school basketball programs across Sydney, as well as regularly volunteering as a coach in a variety of wheelchair sports organisations.
+On the court, Josh is a passionate basketball player having formerly been a member of the Sydney Uni Elite Athlete Program, being awarded a Sydney University ‘Blue’ award for his achievements in 2014.
+Josh is also a dedicated coach having over 10 years experience in elite high school basketball programs across Sydney.

 Joshua Sue-See – Youth Support Worker

 Since 2004, Joshua has enjoyed working for Not-For-Profits across a range of services including Homeless/Crisis, Youth & Disability, Domestic Violence, Work for the Dole & Criminal Justice Programs.

 For as long as he can remember Joshua has also been basketball-crazy.
 Never the greatest player, Joshua made the switch to fantasy leagues a long time ago.